 - 1 12-ounce package egg noodles

 - 1 sweet onion, chopped (about 1 cup)

 - 2 tablespoons Dijon mustard

-- 2 teaspoons beef base (2 bouillon cubes**)
+- 2 teaspoon beef base (2 bouillon cubes)*

-- Add the onions to the pan and season liberally with salt & pepper.
-Sauté until translucent and soft – about 5 minutes – stirring frequently.
+- Add the onions to the pan and sauté, stirring frequently, until translucent and soft – about 5 minutes.

 - Toss the noodles to coat evenly with the sauce.
 Adjust seasoning with salt & pepper and garnish with parsley before serving.

 To make this with dairy free milk: Whisk dairy free milk and cornstarch together until smooth.
 Add it to the sauce instead of the sour cream and simmer until sauce is thick.

 *Many bouillon cubes do contain dairy, so check labels.
 The equivalent is included for reference.
 I normally use a beef base which are dairy/whey free.

 Keywords: dairy free, easy, beef, comfort food, pasta